Yangfu1000/AutoArpChecker/README.md

 Make an empty folder where you will store the program Download the files to the folder

-Add ip adresses that are allowed in the network with the format ###.###.###.### where the #'s are numbers through the whitelist file
+Add ip addresses that are allowed in the network with the format ###.###.###.### where the #'s are numbers through the whitelist file
 Double click the file named AutoArpChecker to run it
-A command prompt will appear do not exit out of it
-The command prompt will show unknown ip adresses every 5 seconds
+A command prompt will appear do not exit out of it unless you want to end the program The command prompt will show unknown ip addresses every 5 seconds

 Do not open the file named ignore
 Do not open the file named ipList
-The file named whitelist is where you type ip adresses allowed on the network The file named unknownList is a log of what unknown ip adresses have gone through the network
+The file named whitelist is where you type ip adresses allowed on the network The file named unknownList is a log of what unknown ip addresses have gone through the network

+To end the program exit out of the command prompt